ibm-cloud-docs/speech-to-text/getting-started.md

 This tutorial uses an API key to authenticate.
 In production, use an IAM token.
 For more information, see [Authenticating to IBM Cloud](/docs/watson?topic=watson-iam#gs-credential-cloud).
 {: tip}

-### {{site.data.keyword.icp4dfull_notm}}
+### {{site.data.keyword.icp4dfull_notm}} and {{site.data.keyword.IBM_notm}} Software Hub
 {: #getting-started-before-you-begin-icpd}

-[IBM Cloud Pak for Data]{: tag-cp4d}

-The {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}} must be installed and configured before beginning this tutorial.
-For more information, see [Watson Speech services on Cloud Pak for Data](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=services-watson-speech){: external}.

-1. Create an instance of the service by using the web client, the API, or the command-line interface.
-For more information about creating a service instance, see [Creating a service instance for Watson Speech services](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=setup-creating-service-instance){: external}.
-1. Follow the instructions in *Creating a Watson Speech services instance* to obtain a Bearer token for the instance.
-This tutorial uses a Bearer token to authenticate to the service.

-### {{site.data.keyword.IBM_notm}} Software Hub
-{: #getting-started-before-you-begin-swh}

-[IBM Software Hub]{: tag-teal}

 The {{site.data.keyword.speechtotextshort}} service must be installed and configured before beginning this tutorial.
-For more information, see [Watson Speech services](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=services-watson-speech){: external}.
+For more information, see [Watson Speech services on Cloud Pak for Data](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=services-watson-speech){: external} and [Watson Speech services](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=services-watson-speech){: external}.

 1. Create an instance of the service by using the web client, the API, or the command-line interface.
+    -   For more information about creating a service instance on {{site.data.keyword.icp4dfull_notm}}, see [Creating a service instance for Watson Speech services](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=setup-creating-service-instance){: external}.
-For more information about creating a service instance, see [Creating a service instance for Watson Speech services](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=setup-creating-service-instance){: external}.
+    -   For more information about creating a service instance on {{site.data.keyword.IBM_notm}} Software Hub, see [Creating a service instance for Watson Speech services](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=setup-creating-service-instance){: external}.
 1. Follow the instructions in *Creating a Watson Speech services instance* to obtain a Bearer token for the instance.
 This tutorial uses a Bearer token to authenticate to the service.

 ## Transcribe audio with no options